Bring Your Own Device to Work Reimbursement Lawsuit

 Attorneys suspect that many companies in California may be breaking the law by failing to provide proper reimbursement to their workforce.
 Several large employers in California, including Best Buy, Home Depot, Blue Shield of California and Howmedica (a wholly-owned subsidiary of Stryker Corporation), have already been sued over their BYOD policies.

 Are you required by your California employer to bring your own cell phone, tablet or computer to work?
-If so, contact us today.
+If so, fill out the form on this page.
 You may be able to participate in a class action lawsuit to recover compensation for your monthly cell phone or wireless service bill.